You are viewing a free preview of this lesson.

 Exam Tip: When defining a superpower in an exam answer, always emphasise the multidimensional nature of power.
 A superpower is not simply a country with a large army — it must project influence across military, economic, political, cultural and technological domains simultaneously.

 The most widely used theoretical framework for understanding power in international relations comes from Joseph Nye, a Harvard political scientist.
-Nye distinguishes between three types of power:
+Nye distinguishes between three types of power, and this hard/soft/smart triad is the single most examinable piece of AO1 in the whole topic.

 Hard power is the ability to coerce — to get others to do what you want through threats, force or economic incentives.
 It operates through: